 A mail merge is when you take data from a spreadsheet and merge it with a new document (ex. word document), so that the personalized information is automatically populated in the appropriate place on Labels, Letters, Envelopes etc.

-You can read more about mail merges on our page How to Print Address Labels from Excel.
+You can also read more about mail merges and how we use them daily to help our Customer: How to Print Address Labels from Excel.

 Can I edit pdf before printing it?